korningf/aegis-vault/README.md

 Everything will be tied to a primary email identity, so choose it wisely.

-The email should have a strong password and be protetected by MFA auth.
+This email should have a strong password and be protected by 2MFA auth.

 This id will govern your GPG keyring, git repo, and AWS IAM user account.